-262.3K | marin county, calif.

-66% White Population

-18.8 % Hispanic or Latino Origin Population

-6.2 % Asian Population
+32.3 MARIN COUNTY, CALIF.

-Source: NACo County Explorer data, 2022
+Population (2020) 66% Population White Alone 57 18.8% Hispanic or Latino Origin Population 6.2% Asian Population ATTEN .
+Source: NACo County Explorer data 2022

 Operationalizing Equity In County Government

 Interviewees: Jamillah Jordan, County Equity Director

-Historically marginalized groups often face barriers to opportunities that may help advance their careers.
+Disenfranchised groups often face barriers to opportunities that enrich their lives and help them succeed.
 Marin County began an effort to identify these disparities within the county's jurisdiction, highlighting income and life expectancy discrepancies in its 2016 State of the County report.
-In 2017, Marin County translated this data into action and developed its internal-facing Racial Equity Plan - the first county in the state to do so - focusing particularly on attracting and hiring a more diverse workforce.42 The following year, Marin County established the Office of Equity to formalize the county's work to provide racial equity training to its workforce, increase community engagement and create equity in sustainable jobs.43
+In 2017, Marin County translated this data into action and developed its internal-facing Racial Equity Plan - the first county in the state to do so - focusing particularly on attracting and hiring a more diverse workforce.41 The following year, Marin County established the Office of Equity to formalize the county's work to provide racial equity training to its workforce, increase community engagement and create equity in sustainable jobs.42

-One of Marin County's key initiatives in this area was developing a Diversity Hiring Toolkit to address barriers to county employment, such as implicit bias in recruitment practices.44 The Diversity Hiring Toolkit provides a comprehensive approach to recruitment, interviewing, hiring and retention and offers county employers a range of multimedia resources and templates.
-The county implemented new hiring practices such as redacting all applicant names in the initial resume screening, carefully balancing hiring panels to reflect gender and racial diversity and piloting a talent pipeline program to provide opportunities for youth from historically marginalized communities to gain experience in public service careers.
+One of Marin County's key initiatives in this area was developing a Diversity Hiring Toolkit to address barriers to county employment, such as implicit bias in recruitment practices.
+43 The Diversity Hiring Toolkit provides a comprehensive approach to recruitment, interviewing, hiring and retention and offers county employers a range of multimedia resources and templates.
+The county implemented new hiring practices such as redacting all applicant names in the initial resume screening, carefully balancing hiring panels to reflect gender and racial diversity and piloting a talent pipeline program to provide mentorship and support for historically marginalized individuals who want to work for the county.
 These hiring practices are constantly refined, focusing on uplifting underserved and under-resourced individuals who desire county employment.

-Marin County has also created programming centered on equity in job training to help a broader range of the community access sustainable wage jobs.45 For instance, the Fire, Inclusion, Recruitment & Education program works to establish a communityoriented wildfire prevention workforce by providing job training, skills development and wraparound services for underserved and underrepresented community members.
+Marin County has also created programming centered on equity in job training to help a broader range of the community access sustainable wage jobs.44 For instance, the Fire, Inclusion, Recruitment & Education program works to establish a communityoriented wildfire prevention workforce by providing job training, skills development and wraparound services for underserved and underrepresented community members.
 Additionally, the county's Career Explorer Youth program focuses on bringing in various departments to engage underserved youth on public service careers.
 As the county looks to the future, alignment and integration of these efforts into the three focus areas identified in the county's 2020 Race Equity Action Plan - mental health, housing and opportunity - will be critical to the county's success.
 Through these efforts, Marin County is working to operationalize equity in its day-to-day work, putting equity into action and fostering a more diverse and representative workforce.

 Jamillah Jordan County Equity Director, Marin County, Calif.

-64

 Working in close partnership with community, county staff and elected leaders, we can build trust and spark change to address long-standing racial and social inequities.
 Our goal is to create pathways that allow everyone to thrive and reach their full potential, regardless of race, ethnicity, income, ZIP code, disability, gender, immigration status, sexual orientation or age."

 MARIN COUNTY'S DEI JOURNEY

-519^6 k adams county, colo.
+· Diversity and Inclusion is a focus area in Marin's fiveyear business plan

+GARE cohort led to first internal Racial Equity Plan

+- Two-year internal action plan created to bolster diversity in the workforce - Programs in Equity and Jobs are created

+Equity measures implemented in State of County report

+Established Marin County Office of Equity

+External Race Equity Action Plan is adopted

+519^{6} ADAMS COUNTY, COLO.